Skip to content

 Table of Contents

-If you are entering into a dispute or court proceeding, it is highly important that you are aware of the rules around contempt of court.
-The law around contempt of court exists to prevent conduct that interferes, abuses or tries to prevent the process of justice and a fair trial.
-Contempt proceedings have severe consequences and the court could, in some instances, find you guilty of a criminal offence.
-This article will explain what contempt of court is, and outline some of the differences between civil and criminal contempt.
+If you are entering into a dispute or court proceedings, it is highly important that you are aware of the rules around contempt of court.
+The law around contempt of court exists to prevent conduct that interferes with, abuses or tries to prevent the process of justice and a fair trial.
+Contempt proceedings have severe consequences, and the court could, in some instances, find you guilty of a criminal offence.
+This article will explain what contempt of court is and outline some of the differences between civil and criminal contempt.

 What is Contempt of Court?